oldu73/doc/docs/aws/amplify/Gen 2/Next.js/App Router Client Components.md

 Filter out by `userpool` keyword to retrieve associated `Cognito UserPool`.

-Filter out by `datasource` keyword to retrieve associated `AWS AppSync DataSource` then in bread crumb menu browse one level higher to retrieve link to associated `DynamoDB` table link.
+Filter out by `datasource` keyword to retrieve associated `AWS AppSync DataSource` then in bread crumb menu browse one level higher to retrieve link to associated `DynamoDB` table.

 ---